-Projekts was set up back in 2004, transforming disused land under a busy flyover into a vital space for Manchester’s community of skateboarders – who until then, had no where else to go.
+Projekts MCR was set up back in 2004, transforming disused land under a busy flyover into a vital space for Manchester’s community of skateboarders – who until then, had no where else to go.

-Coaches also go out to schools to run lunch time and after-school clubs across Greater Manchester.
+Coaches also go out to schools to run lunch-time and after-school clubs across Greater Manchester.

-The community of Projekts MCR is core and it's changed the lives of the people working there too says Coach, Thurston Monk:
+The community of Projekts MCR is core and it's changed the lives of the people working there too, says Coach, Thurston Monk:

-“When I came here I feel like it was a big change.
+“When I came here I felt like it was a big change.
 It helped my anxiety by coming and speaking to people and making more friends.
 It gives me confidence that I didn't have before I started doing this.”

 For the past few months, Projekts MCR has been working towards an ambitious expansion project to make it even more embedded in the community.

 First they needed to launch a crowdfunder, in the form of a community share offer – which they did with support from The Hive.
-The support also ensured the share offer was awarded the community shares Standard Mark – a ‘rubberstamp’ given to share offers that meet national standards of good practice.
+The support also ensured the share offer was awarded the community shares Standard Mark – a ‘rubber stamp’ given to share offers that meet national standards of good practice.